savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 Yeah, that's **a lot!**

-The more shared library your process has, the more shared memory it will be using.
+The more shared libraries your process has, the more shared memory it will be using.
 However, this memory is also re-used by all the processes using them.

 ![Shared Memory Illustration](https://github.com/user-attachments/assets/34bf149f-b198-42b4-a4ab-731df23a709a)